dockserver/dockserver/wiki/docs/apps/system/mount.md

 2.  `plain` this tells uploader that you have the plain password in your `drive.csv`.

-You can leave the value as it is if you dont use Multi Drive uploading.
+You can leave the value as it is if you dont use Service Key mounting.

 #### MERGERFS ADDITIONAL FOLDER
 |Setting          |Default         |Description|